7bitcoder/7bitConf/README.md

     std::cout << "Second element in array: " << secondArrayElement << std::endl;

     std::cout << "Configuration json:" << std::endl << std::setw(2) << *configuration;

+    return 0;
 }
 ```

 The Example will print combined configuration from appsettings.json, environment variables and command line arguments.
 Source-adding order matters, the least source overrides the previous one.

+## Configuration Sources

+Configuration builder class builds configuration from configuration sources, there are few predefined sources ready to be used

 ### Command Line